 Grab your pair of the Air Jordan Retro 9 ‘Pearl Blue’ on February 9th at Finishline.com.
 Make sure you check with your local store for more release details.

-This celebrated iteration of the shoe features a Black satin upper with White textured overlays atop a matching White rubber sole.
-Metallic Gold detailing and multicolored pattern on the inner lining, which could be a nod to the celebration of CNY, completes the design.
-One of the key embellishments featured on this year’s Air Jordan 12 ‘Chinese New Year’ design is its Black, fabric upper that is meant to either fade away with wear or be purposely removed to reveal a hidden layer of traditional Chinese Bai Jia Yi quilting.
-Underneath the fabric upper is an aforementioned colorful, eye-catching pattern that boasts vibrant combinations of Blue, Red, Yellow, and much more.
+This celebrated sneaker features a Black satin upper with White textured overlays to compliment the matching White sole.
+Metallic Gold details and the multicolored pattern that are found on the inner lining completes the design.
+One of the key features on this year’s Air Jordan 12 ‘Chinese New Year’ design is its Black, fabric upper that can either fade away over time or be removed on purpose to reveal the hidden layer of Chinese Bai Jia Yi patterns.

 Grab your pair of the Air Jordan Retro 12 ‘CNY’ on February 5th at Finishline.com.
 Make sure you check with your local store for more release details.

 We all know the story of Michael Jordan being cut from his high school varsity team when he was just an underdeveloped sophomore.
 We also know that devastating blow was what initially willed Jordan to become the greatest basketball player of all time.
 Both those defining moments took place at Laney High School in Wilmington, North Carolina.
 Back in 2000, Jordan Brand honored Jordan’s high school with an Air Jordan 5.
 The shoe has grown to become one of the best non-OG Air Jordan 5s, and was retroed for the first time back in 2013.
 Now, Jordan Brand is starting 2019 by opening a new chapter for the Laney series.